henningninneh/site/content/authors/admin/_index.md

-with whatever methods are most promising for any given puzzle, including qualitative (QCA, process-tracing) and quantitative (surveys, regression analysis) approaches, although I have a penchant for computational analysis.
+with whatever methods are most promising for any given puzzle, including qualitative (QCA, process-tracing) and quantitative (surveys, regression analysis) approaches, although I have a penchant for computational stuff.
 When not working, I can be spotted outdoors, hiking, running, watching birds, or spending time with my kid.

 I have worked at the University of Vienna's [Centre for European